lstrojny/functional-php/README.md

 [Underscore.js](http://underscorejs.org/)

   - Works with arrays and everything implementing interface `Traversable`
-  - Consistent interface: for functions taking collections and callbacks, first parameter is always the collection, than the callback.
+  - Consistent interface: for functions taking collections and callbacks, first parameter is always the collection, then the callback.
 Callbacks are always passed `$value`, `$index`, `$collection`.
 Strict comparison is the default but can be changed
   - Calls 5.3 closures as well as usual callbacks
   - All functions reside in namespace `Functional` to not raise conflicts with any other extension or library